Grellheist/web-developer-bootcamp-2023/README.md

 ## DOM
 The DOM is introduced in Section 24.

+## Advanced JS concepts
+This folder goes through a lot of concepts, like Async JS and promises, AJAX, APIs, Prototypes, Classes and OOP.

 ## Disclaimer
 I will try completing one Section per day but my highest priority right now is the <a href=https://github.com/Grellheist/100-days-of-python>100 days of Python